MileHacker Logo

 Connectivity & Language

-Greece’s main mobile providers include Cosmote, Vodafone, and Wind.
-SIM cards are available at official stores in Samos Town or Karlovasi; a passport is typically needed for registration. eSIMs from providers like Airalo offer a convenient alternative.
+Greece’s primary cell phone providers include Cosmote, Vodafone, and Wind.
+YOU can get sim cards from official retailers in Samos Town or Karlovasi; a passport is usually required for registration. eSIMs from providers like Airalo offer a convenient alternative.

 Staying Connected

-• Wi-Fi is widely available and usually free in hotels, cafes, and restaurants in tourist areas.
+• Wi-Fi is widely available and usually free in hotels, cafes, and eateries in tourist areas.

 • Postal services through Hellenic Post (ELTA) offices are in major towns for postcards or parcels.